-All of these resources are available here on our website.
-We have hyperlinked each resource and included a reference number to help you find and download it.
+All of these resources are available from our website.
+We’ve included a QR code for each project, directing you to its webpage where all associated resources are available in one place.
 New resources are being published all the time.
-You can be updated on these new resources by signing up for our newsletter or by following us on social media
+You can be updated on these new resources by signing up for our newsletter at www.crestresearch.ac.uk/contact/newsletter and/or by following us on social media.

 This theme focuses on understanding the beliefs and values of individuals and groups that present a threat to national security in the UK.
-It offers an understanding of far-right, Islamic extremism and militant anti-fascism.
-To further understanding and counter ignorance, it offers guides on various aspects of Islam and British Muslims as well as exploring claims of Sikh radicalisation.
+It offers an understanding of far-right extremism, Islamic extremism, and militant anti-fascism.
+To further understanding and counter ignorance, it offers guides on various aspects of Islam and British Muslim communities as well as exploring claims of Sikh radicalisation.

 In addition to understanding belief systems, this theme considers how and why ideas are shared.
 It covers work on disinformation and social media, in part through consideration of Russia.
 It looks at the use of Russian fake social media accounts, and Russian-speaking foreign fighters in Syria and Iraq.
 This is supplemented by work on violence promotion in Chan cultures, conspiracy theories, the direct and indirect effects of trauma on radicalisation, and reciprocal radicalisation.